HendersonLab/HendersonLab.github.io/_pages/contact.md

 layout: contact
 permalink: /contact/
 title: Contact Us
 description: Neil Henderson's lab is interested in the cellular and molecular mechanisms that drive organ fibrosis, and also the pathways which are responsible for efficient wound healing and healthy tissue regeneration following injury.
-If you would like to discuss potential opportunities, please contact us at <a href=mailto:Neil.Henderson@ed.ac.uk> Neil.Henderson at ed.ac.uk</a>
+If you would like to discuss potential opportunities, please contact us at <a href=mailto:Neil.Henderson@ed.ac.uk> Neil.Henderson@ed.ac.uk</a>
 nav: true
 importance: 5
 ---